Skin-to-Skin

 Skin-to-Skin:

-• Regulates your baby’s heart beat, temperature, breathing, and blood sugar
+• Regulates your baby’s heartbeat, temperature, breathing, and blood sugar

-• Helps Mom and Baby breastfeed
+• Helps initiate first breastfeed

-• Helps Mom make breastmilk
+• Helps to make breastmilk

 • Helps boost baby’s immune system